-We are committed to a whole person approach to health, aging and well-being, with an emphasis on meeting the spiritual and emotional needs of residents and patients.
+We’re committed to a whole person approach to health, aging and well-being.

 In the spirit of the Fifth Commandment, as illuminated by the traditions of the Jewish people, our mission is to honor our elders, by respecting and promoting their independence, spiritual vigor, dignity and choice, and by recognizing that they are a resource to be cherished.
 As part of our mission, we accept special responsibility for the frailest and neediest members of our community who are most dependent on our care.
 Everything we do flows from these tenets and is further inspired by the duty of tikkun olam -- to heal the world.
 We seek to fulfill this mission by:

 Our commitment to redefining the experience of aging is rooted in a heritage of honoring and respecting our elders.
 Our history began with responding to the unique needs of a minority community that had suffered from anti-Semitism and often the traumas of war and immigration.

 This history informs our current commitment to serving communities in need, and intentionally welcoming people of all races, faiths, ethnic backgrounds, gender expression, and sexual orientations.
 In our senior living communities, outpatient and community based services, long-term chronic care hospital and post-acute care units, the needs of our residents and patients come first and foremost.
 To this end, HSL is proud to serve lesbian, gay, bisexual and transgender seniors.
 Staff members throughout HSL are working to create an informed, welcoming and inclusive community for our LGBT residents and patients.